 Any type of essential oil you use should be mixed with a carrier oil prior to using on skin.
 Also, make sure to choose a pure, high-quality oil from a manufacturer you trust.
 Organic oils may be best.

 Peppermint oil’s cooling properties can help reduce itching caused by bug bites, poison ivy, and hives.
 It can also be used to calm itching related to diabetes, liver disease, and kidney disease.
 In a 2016 study, participants experienced itch relief when using peppermint oil combined with petrolatum.
 The study participants were advised to hydrate their skin prior to applying the peppermint oil mixture.
-A guar gum-based gel containing peppermint oil was also shown to be effective at reducing severe itching (pruritus) caused by burn-induced hypertrophic scars.
+A guar gum-based gel containing peppermint oil was also to be effective at reducing severe itching (pruritus) caused by burn-induced hypertrophic scars.

 Distinctly scented and soothing to the skin, chamomile essential oil can be used topically to reduce itching caused by eczema, hemorrhoids, and diaper rash.
 It’s also safe to use on the scalp for itching associated with dandruff or dry skin.
 You can massage a combination of chamomile oil and a carrier oil directly into your scalp prior to shampooing.
 You can also add 5 to 10 drops of chamomile oil directly into your shampoo bottle, and wash your hair as you usually would.